hotsphink/proposal-defer-import-eval/README.md

 splitting.
 However, it also introduces a few issues.
 The main one is that it forces a codebase to be async.
 This has two implications: 1) there is a high refactoring cost, and 2) there may be races.

 This is not to say that dynamic import should be changed.
-It is, on it's own, a very useful tool and already contributing significantly to production codebases.
-The two techniques -- code splitting and deferring evaluation, are complimentary.
+It is, on its own, a very useful tool and already contributing significantly to production codebases.
+The two techniques -- code splitting and deferring evaluation, are complementary.
 Specifically, Dynamic import coupled with code splitting can reduce startup I/O cost whereas lazy import can reduce initialization cost.
 Different applications may favor one or the other.

 ## Description

-Deferring the evaluation of a module may be desirable when the intention is not to run a module upon loading.
-This can help startup performance, and may be especially useful when the goal is not to load something from the network but to use local resources.
+Deferring the evaluation of a module may be desirable when the intention is to not run a module upon loading.
+This can help startup performance, and may be especially useful when the goal is to not load something from the network but instead use local resources.

 ## Proposed API

-The api can take a couple of forms, here are some suggestions:
+The API can take a couple of forms, here are some suggestions:

 Using import attributes (using `lazyInit` here to illustrate, but it could also be something like `deferEval` or similar: